IndiaInResearch/paper-data/README.md

 ## Schema

-Each paper has the following schema as can be parsed as a pydantic model.
+Each paper has the following schema and can be parsed as the following pydantic models:

 ### Paper model
 ```python